Getting comfortable with being uncomfortable is hard.

 Yes, it definitely can be!
 Being uncomfortable is part of what’s required to grow so if people don’t experience that feeling at all, they’re probably stagnating.

 At the same time, not every discomfort is a good thing.
-I personally think you should step outside of your comfort zone in the pursuit of something you actually want, not just for the sake of being uncomfortable.
+I personally think you should step outside your comfort zone in the pursuit of something you actually want, not just for the sake of being uncomfortable.

 So, for instance, if you really want to be a singer in a band but feel uncomfortable about your voice, I think it’s worth it to push through that resistance.
 If, however, you feel uncomfortable about singing but have no desire to sing publicly, why would you put yourself through the discomfort?

-Instead, find a goal that really lights you up and that’s outside of your comfort zone!
+Instead, find a goal that really lights you up and that’s outside your comfort zone!
 There are only so many hours in the day so it makes sense to choose wisely.